-Years ago, while the republicans slept, the Democrats replanted our Constitution on the “right-wing” of political measurements.
-It was the greatest political movement in our nation’s history, for suddenly, the Constitution was an off-center philosophy, while radical, anti-constitutional politics became the middle ground, the mainstream.
-Our politics have followed that map and the respect for our Constitution has nosedived.
+Years ago while the Republicans slept, the Democrats replanted our Constitution on the “right wing” of political measurements.
+It was the greatest political move in our nation’s history, for suddenly, the Constitution was an off-center philosophy, while radical, anti-constitutional politics became the middle ground, the mainstream.
+Our politics have followed that map, and the respect for our Constitution has nosedived.

 This incredible change resulted from simply moving the point of reference, the initial point.

 To illustrate the power of such a simple move, try it in your accounting.
 If you moved the decimal point in our dollars and cents according to your desires, you could pay less than you deserve and receive far more than you deserve.
 Moving the initial point corrupts the entire system.
 The square deal is mutated into an unfair gain by one party.
 The system’s discipline has been lost.
 This is happening now in our politics.